 The English Plum Pudding is also something called Christmas Pudding, Christmas Desert, or as in the song, the ”We Wish You A Merry Christmas” Figgy Pudding.

 The Plum Pudding is also a traditional Christmas dessert that would have been made ahead of time, placed in a cupboard, or stored until Christmas.
 The traditional Plum pudding is made six weeks before Christmas.

-Some people even make the Plum puddings months or a year in advance; how long in advance you make it will depend on if you like your pudding to be well aged.
+Some people even make the Plum puddings months or a year in advance; how long you make it depends on if you like your pudding to be well-aged.

 Like the Christmas cake, the Christmas Plum pudding is also drizzled with alcohol the weeks or months before Christmas.
 When it is time for the pudding to be served for the Christmas meal, the plum pudding is doused with brandy and set alight right before serving.

 The Christmas cake, the plum pudding, and all the other goodies would require some place to store them for the Christmas celebration.
 That is why there is the Irish Christmas cupboard or just a Christmas cupboard; it was a place to store things for the Christmas celebration.

 At A Bus On A Dusty Road, we talk about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.

 Subscribe to our A Bus On A Dusty Road YouTube Channel with great videos and information by clicking here.